 Teachers come to campus three times throughout the year, twice for colloquia and once with their students for the annual conference.

 The colloquia bring teachers together to UW–Madison, to learn about the year’s great world text as a group.
-Run by the Center and the Wisconsin Department of Public Instruction, these sessions offer teachers support in the preparation of Great World Texts course materials for their classrooms.
+Run by the Center, these sessions offer teachers support in the preparation of Great World Texts course materials for their classrooms.
 As the semester continues, teachers stay in touch with the Center, engaging with a full-time staff member hired for this purpose.

 The annual conference features a plenary session where students share creative interpretations of the year’s text with each other and participate in workshops with UW–Madison faculty, graduate students, and undergraduates.